-He spent a full year researching a trans-Africa route, studying the journals of adventurers from a century before.
-In February 1977, he teamed up with a friend and embarked on the first of many expeditions through Africa, driving two Land Rovers and leading a dozen adventurers across the continent.
-The thrill of discovery was invigorating, it hit a nerve and Tusker Trail was born.
-Today, decades later, Eddie has become a member of the prestigious Explorers Club in New York City, an honor bestowed upon only 3500 worldwide, a true testament to his spirit of adventure.
+He spent months researching the journals of adventurers from a century before.
+In February 1977, he joined a friend and embarked on the first of many expeditions through Africa, driving two Land Rovers with a dozen adventurers across the continent.
+The thrill of discovery was invigorating – it hit a nerve and Tusker Trail was born.
+Today, decades later, Eddie has been inducted as a member of the prestigious Explorers Club in New York City, an honor bestowed upon only 3500 worldwide, a true testament to his spirit of adventure.

 Eddie Frank’s adventures across Africa were legendary, a wild and untamed odyssey that took him to the most remote and untrammeled corners of the continent.
 He dined with Emperor Bokassa in the Central African Empire, floated trucks down the Congo, led safaris in the wilds of Zambia, and uncovered ancient astronomical sites in Kenya and Zimbabwe.
 Once, he spent three weeks in the Sahara sitting out a coup by the Nigerian army.

 On the slopes of Mount Kilimanjaro Eddie first discovered his true calling.
-Back then, the idea of climbing Kilimanjaro was a novel one, and the mountain was not yet the well-hiked destination it is today.
-But Eddie saw something special in the mountain - an accessible challenge for adventurous travelers, and a feeling of accomplishment at the summit that was second to none.
+Back then, the idea of climbing Kilimanjaro was a novel one, and the mountain was not the highly desired destination it is today.
+But Eddie saw something special in the mountain – an accessible challenge for adventurous travelers, and a feeling of accomplishment at the summit that was second to none.

 In 2004, on his 23rd climb of Mount Kilimanjaro, Eddie Frank met Amy, a seasoned outdoor guide and mountaineer who had dedicated much of her life to leading adventurers through the Canada’s wilderness.
 It was a meeting of like-minded souls, and soon their shared passion for the wild and the unknown brought them together.